Coco media

 Coco-Grow requires precise pH and EC value control

 Water quality and precise nutrient application are extremely important when growing on coco.
 It doesn't hurt to be familiar with hydroponics, as the regulation of pH and EC values is very similar for both methods.
-The water must not contain too many mineral salts, as these would otherwise make it difficult for the plants to absorb nutrients.
+The water must not contain too many mineral salts, as this will make it more difficult for the plants to absorb nutrients.

-An ideal pH value for coco is around 5.8 to 6.0 during the vegetative phase of the plants, and it can certainly rise to 6.5 during the flowering phase.
+An ideal pH value for coco is around 5.8 to 6.0 during the vegetative phase of the plants, and it may well rise to 6.5 during the flowering phase.